abelvladez/DesignPattern/readme.txt

-This is project that will be collaborated between Abelegreen and Dungnv.ctv
+This is a project about Java design pattern.
+It's collaborated by Abelegreen and dungnv.ctv